 Step 1: Apply for admission to UO.
 If you’re applying for one of the SOJC scholarships listed below, you must declare a pre-SOJC or SOJC major.
 If you’re already a UO student, skip to Step 3.

 Step 2: Check your email.
 You will receive an email invitation to log in to the UO Scholarship Dashboard within one week of submitting your application for admission.

 Step 3: Log in to the UO Scholarship Dashboard.
 If you’re already an enrolled UO student, use your Duck ID.
 Set up your profile by filling out the general application.

 Questions?
 Reach out to Greg Kerber, assistant dean for student services.

-These scholarships are all available to public relations majors.
+These scholarships are all available to advertising majors.
 Read the descriptions carefully and reach out to Greg Kerber, assistant dean for student services, if you have any questions.

 Lucien Arant Memorial Endowment Fund

 This fund was established in 1979 by the estate of Mamie C. Arant in memory of Lucien P. Arant, a longtime publisher of Oregon and Idaho newspapers and president of the Oregon Newspaper Publishers Association.
 The scholarship is for UO students, with a preference for students studying journalism.